 Tax relief fees

 Some of the IRS programs come at a cost.
-OIC has a non-refundable $186 application fee for anyone above a certain income threshold.
+For example, offers in compromise have a non-refundable $205 application fee for anyone above a certain income threshold.

 Tax attorneys generally don’t come cheap.
-Some charge premiums based on where they’re located, others ask for hundreds of dollars in hourly fees.
 Many require a flat fee to prepare and submit specific paperwork.
 Premiums, retainers, and hourly fees vary based on a variety of factors.

-Some tax relief companies ask for thousands of dollars upfront, often without explaining how their services will be billed.
-The FTC said it often receives complaints that such companies later make unauthorized charges to clients’ credit cards or make withdrawals from their bank accounts.
-If you decide to go with a tax relief company, know their refund policies inside and out and make sure they have qualified attorneys on staff.
+Some tax relief companies ask for money upfront without a clear explanation of how services are billed.
+Before you pay a tax debt relief company, know their refund policies and make sure they have qualified attorneys on staff.